TkTech/pysimdjson/README.md

 | `jsonexamples/twitterescaped.json` | 0.7587005720000022 | 0.41576198399999953 |
 | `jsonexamples/update-center.json` | 0.5577604210000011 | 0.4961777420000004 |

-The overhead of constructing the python dict is immense, as is decoding strings to python's UTF-8 objects.
-JSON files that are 99% strings and dicts will see little improvements, but all others see significant improvement.

-Providing an API for iteration without converting the entire document into a python object would yield significant improvements when you only care about part of the document.
+Creating python objects is expensive, as is decoding a C `const char *` to a CPython unicode string.
+On examples that are mostly strings and dicts, pysimdjson doesn't offer much improvement when using `loads`, since the entire document will be converted to Python objects.

 [simdjson]: https://github.com/lemire/simdjson